Getting started on trout fishing in the Driftless.

 I like using a 4 or 5 weight rod/reel with floating line.
 A good all-purpose length is 8-9 feet.
 Some people like to go with a 10 footer for euro nymphing, and some go as small as 6 feet for tiny creeks with lots of vegetation around you.
 You don’t need to spend a lot of money on a fly rod.
 One of my favorite rods is an Echo Carbon (4wt 8’) that I bought for $160 from the

 Driftless Angler.
 You don’t need to spend much on a reel as for the most part all it does is hold your line.
 I rarely ever have fish on the reel on Driftless streams.
-(Full disclosure: I also have a high dollar Orvis Helios 3D rod/reel that was a gift.
+(Full disclosure: I also have a high-dollar Orvis Helios 3D rod/reel.
 It is glorious, casts like a dream, doesn’t talk back, or eat all the food out of the fridge.
 If you sell a kidney or win the lottery, get one.)
 For a leader, go with a tapered one.
 A 9’ 5x is a good standard leader that will do well with some tippet on the end of that.
 If you mainly fish streamers or buggers, then a 7.5’ 3x leader will do.
 Again, I’m no expert on any of this, just sharing my own preferences.

 If you like looking into the sun and glare off the water, leave your sunglasses at home.
 But if you prefer the ability to see your line, fly and a better picture of the bottom, a good pair of polarized sunglasses are in order.
 It will help you see all the trout you are spooking on a sunny blue sky day.